 The century made by Ian Botham in the fifth Test was even better than his match-turning 149 at Headingley earlier in the series.
 Scored off only 86 balls, the result of classical clean hitting, the Old Trafford ton made the front page of the Times, which wondered if it was the greatest Test century ever.
 Certainly it was too good for the Australians, whose defeat cost them any chance of regaining the Ashes.

-Some claim that were it not for Bradman, Wally Hammond would have claim to being considered the greatest batsman of all time; but he was also an outstanding allrounder.
+Some claim that were it not for Bradman, Wally Hammond would have claim to being considered the greatest batter of all time; but Hammond was also an outstanding allrounder.
 In Cheltenham, on this day, Hammond scored a hundred for Gloucestershire against Surrey.
 He went on to make a second hundred in the match - one of seven times he did that - and took ten catches in the close field.
 He also opened the bowling, though he took only one wicket.
 But in the next match he made amends, taking 15 for 128 against Worcestershire.

 Birth of Australian fast-medium left-armer Bill Whitty, whose 65 Test wickets cost only 21.12 each, largely as a result of the 1910-11 series against South Africa, in which he took 37 wickets.
 When the visitors needed only 170 to win in Melbourne, Whitty took 6 for 17 to bowl them out for 80.